GuyBarros/5_Steps_Service_Mesh/README.md

 ubuntu@guy-consul-0663-wkr-1:~$
 ```

-While both services are running, we arent yet using the new proxy for the connection(when we started the chatapp, we set the Mongodb host to mongodb.service.consul).
+While both services are running, we aren't yet using the new proxy for the connection(when we started the chatapp, we set the Mongodb host to mongodb.service.consul).

 We now have to restart the application to use the new consul connect proxy.